SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - First create whole project infra using one jenkinsfile.
 If there is NO dependency from one folder to another folder like 04-databases & 05-app-alb.
 For that we have "Parallel stages" in Jenkins pipeline (We need to use a keyword called parallel) so because of this parallel, both resources will create at a time to save the time.
 Other folders like VPC, SG, VPN have dependencies (Like it is following sequential process).
 We can also add plan command or 07-acm code also.
 - We can keep all static values like nexus URL, file path, credentials etc in "pipelineGlobals.groovy"
 - What is change management process ?
-- What is Jira to Jenkins Integration ?
+- What is jira to jenkins integration ?
 Jira is a ticket management tool.

 ### Session-47
 - Algorithm for CICD pipeline for Roboshop is first make sure project infra (Dev & Prod) is ready.
 So create  one jenkinsfile for whole project infra.